thisishugow/cold_postman/README.md

   subject: Unsubscribe # The subject if is a mailto link.
   message: I'd like to unsubscribe. # Default message of the mail.
 alter_name: '' # The alternative name if blank in first_name + last_name.
+sending_limits: # [Optional], Volume of sending limits.
+Please refer to the smtp provider.
+  warning: 100  # [Optional], Warn on every N MB has sent.
+Default=100.
+  pause: 280 # [Optional], paused job on N MB has sent.
+Defaul=290.
 ```
 #### About `control csv`